hsoft/typo3-dummy/README.md

 # Typo3 dummy website

 This is a dummy CMS using Typo3 and wrapped around tooling that is as simple and elegant as possible.
+The goal of this project is twofold:

+1. Have something devoid of history so that it can represent elegance.
+2. Be s hacking space where I can try stuff to perfect my knowledge of typo3.

-The logic of the website is contained in the `site_cos` Sitepackage and the supporting data dump is in `initial/dump.sql.gz`.
+The logic of the website is contained in the `localexts/site-cos` sitepackage and the supporting data dump is in `initial/dump.sql.gz`.

 There are two deployment options: bare and docker.